garystorey/gameengine/src/readme.md

 This was the start of a proof of concept.
 It isnt ready for prime time.

 1. create an animation loop
-2. create the gane objects by passing size, gravity, sprites, etc
+2. create the game objects by passing size, gravity, sprites, etc
 3. call `game.start()` to start the loop.

 ```ts